Webbrother/react-sticky-notes/README.md

 #UPD
-I've pushed some updates after I share this rep with you, so you can take a look at those improvements at [development](https://github.com/Webbrother/react-sticky-notes/tree/develop) branch.
+I've pushed some updates after I share this rep, so you can take a look at those improvements at [development](https://github.com/Webbrother/react-sticky-notes/tree/develop) branch.

 # react-sticky-notes